University of Bonn, Bonn Center for Dependency and Slavery Studies

 Applicants are invited to submit:

-1. their application, consisting in: a) curriculum vitae; b) a list of publications; c) one copy of MA certificate;
+- their application, consisting of: a) curriculum vitae; b) one copy of MA certificate;

-2. an outline of the research project they would like to develop during the PhD (max 4 A4-pages), including: Key research questions and hypotheses; Originality of the proposed project vis-à-vis available studies (with a list of max 5 key publications); Sources and methodology; Connections of the proposed project with, and relevance for, the topic of the Junior Research Group.
+- an outline of the research project they would like to develop during the PhD (max 4 A4-pages), including: Key research questions and hypotheses; Originality of the proposed project vis-à-vis available studies (with a list of max 5 key publications); Sources and methodology; Connections of the proposed project with, and relevance to, the topic of the chosen Research Area of the Center.
+Crossconnections to another RA are also very welcome;

-3. the name and contact of two referees (position, professional address and e-mail)
+- the name and contact of two referees (position, professional address and e-mail).